Shooting Star Candlestick Pattern Trading Guide

 3. Closing on the lows incites fear in those holding long positions

-4. With those with a bearish view on the market and buyers selling to exit, we can see a sharp drop in price
+4. With those with a bearish view of the market and buyers selling to exit, we can see a sharp drop in price

-The key is that we need to see a market that is in an obvious mature uptrend.
+The key is that we need to see a market that is in a mature uptrend.

 Considering that this pattern is bearish, we are looking to short when it appears.